 - Amusingly, these weapons also have a substantial chance of setting the building on fire.
 An urban panzerschreck nest is, by necessity, temporary.

 - America's Army, known for trying to portray military weapons accurately, makes a point of averting this trope.
 As seen in this machinima.

-- Probably overaverted in the RTS Act of War, where the player can have infantry occupy buildings for added protection.
+- Inverted to a ridiculous degree in Act of War, where the player can have infantry occupy buildings for added protection.
 Attempting this with rocket-armed troops will result in the death of the rocket guy, some or all of any other infantry in the building, and considerable damage to the building itself the instant something hostile comes within range of the garrisoned building and those rocket guys open fire on it.

 - Darkest Hour, a Red Orchestra mod set in western Europe, has the very good possibility of teamkilling - friendly fire is always on, and backblast from Bazookas, Panzerfausts, and Panzershrecks is deadly.
 The PIAT, as historically accurate, has no backblast, but is much slower to reload since there's no way for an Assistant Gunner to help.

 - Col. Volgin in Metal Gear Solid 3: Snake Eater averts this by firing a recoilless nuclear warhead from a helicopter gunship but makes sure to open the doors of the helicopter on both sides before firing.

 - Though absent from the actual Call of Duty games, backblast is brought up once in the bonus "Soap's Journal" from the Hardened edition of Modern Warfare 3 - in the entry from the fourth game's Azerbaijan missions, Soap writes that if not for how the FGM-148 Javelin works, he could have accidentally burnt off Price's famed mustache.